neirrek/MarsHarvester/README.md

             compression ratio (default is not to convert when this option is missing

+            This option may occur a maximum of 1 times

             This options value must fall in the following range: 1 <= value <= 100

         -d <saveRootDirectory>, --dir <saveRootDirectory>
             Root directory in which the images are saved

+            This option may occur a maximum of 1 times

+            This options value must be a path to a directory.
+The provided path must exist on the file system.
+The provided path must be readable and writable.

         -f <fromPage>, --fromPage <fromPage>
             Harvesting starts from this page (default is page 1 when this option is missing)

+            This option may occur a maximum of 1 times

             This options value must fall in the following range: value >= 1

         --force
             Force harvesting already downloaded images

+            This option may occur a maximum of 1 times

         -h, --help
             Display help information